5 REASONS WHY I CHOOSE NOT TO EAT MEAT

 How have we come to love one animal like it’s part of the family; cry at the thought of it in pain, grieve when it passes away and keep it safe and warm regardless of the circumstances, but kill the other because we like the taste.

-For me personally, I feel that I have absolutely no right to take the life of a living being for the purpose of my greed – when there’s so much proof that it’s so far from essential to be healthy.
+For me personally, I feel that I have absolutely no right to take the life of a living being for the purpose of my greed – when there’s so much information showing that it’s so far from essential to be healthy.

 Dogs, cows, pigs, chickens, cats, horses, fish… All lives are worthy of love.